-Working Party on a Code of Conduct, February-May 1969
+Working Party on a Code of Conduct papers

-WPCC is identifiable as a forerunner of the ‘Membership Committee’ which attracted a large amount of hostility in the 1969-70 academic year and beyond for its actions in the Towers as well as its expulsion of students on academic grounds.
+WPCC is identifiable as a forerunner of the ‘Membership Committee’, which attracted a large amount of hostility in the 1969-70 academic year and beyond for its actions in the Towers, as well as its expulsion of students on academic grounds.
 There is a longer note about the WPCC and developments around student discipline included in the outline of contents of Box 13.

-Copies and revisions of Disciplinary Procedures and regulations for Tower residence (December 1969-January 1970) are located in Box 13 of the University Collection; the ‘Revolutions’ folder in Box 15 also includes material on the more immediate context of the February 1969 ‘Festival of Revolution’, and the January occupation of the Printing and Computing Centres by students protesting the expulsion of Nigel Swingler and Raphael Halberstadt.
+Copies and revisions of disciplinary procedures and regulations for the Towers residences (December 1969-January 1970) are located in Box 13/WPCC.
+Box 15/Revolutions also includes materials on life in the residential Towers, the immediate context of the February 1969 ‘Festival of Revolution’, and the January occupation of the Printing and Computing Centres by students protesting the expulsion of Nigel Swingler and Raphael Halberstadt.

 WPCC submissions folder (incomplete set of written submissions)

-- pessimistic (solicited) submission from Michael Freeman/Ref 22
+- A pessimistic (solicited) submission from Michael Freeman (Ref 22).

-- Mrs Elizabeth Harvey of Printing Centre recommends a slightly old-school approach to youthful letting off of steam: work to prove responsible attitude at first then follow code of conduct for senior students (Ref 23).
+- Mrs Elizabeth Harvey of Printing Centre recommends a slightly old-school approach to youthful letting off of steam: work to prove responsible attitude at first, then follow code of conduct for senior students (Ref 23).

-- and a protest note from Harber, Jones, Thomas, Gonzales et al. proposes “community discipline” (Ref 24)
+- Protest note from Harber, Jones, Thomas, Gonzales et al. with proposals for ‘community discipline’ (Ref 24).

-- Ref 58 and Ref 59 are anonymous, widely distributed responses to enquiries following Powell’s visit.
+- Ref 58 and Ref 59 are anonymous, widely distributed responses to disciplinary enquiries following Enoch Powell’s visit 23.02.68.

-- Ref 60 is Colin Rogers’s motion to General Meeting opposing University disciplining of Powell (and other) protestors; copy annotated beautifully with full voting figures on each count.
+- Ref 60 is Colin Rogers’ motion to General Meeting opposing University disciplining of anti-Powell (and other) protestors; copy annotated beautifully with full voting figures on each count.

-- Ref 61 is Senior Assistant Registrar Roy Butler’s memo to the Student Affairs Committee (November 1967): response to discussions of whether or not the Unversity should be held reposnsible for damage inflicted to student property by other students or their guests while on campus (as in Keith Ives student proposal from October 1967: Ref 62).
+- Ref 61 is Senior Assistant Registrar Roy Butler’s memo to the Student Affairs Committee (November 1967): response to discussions of whether or not the University should be held responsible for damage inflicted to student property by other students or their guests while on campus.

-- Ref 64 is Butler again, this time to the Working Party on Code of Conduct; explains circulation and provenance of documents refs 58-63, all but the last circulated at request of Keith Ives; on the matter of loss or damage, amendment of regulation 7.2 in light of SAC’s consideration of refs 61 and 62.
+- Ref 64 is Butler again, this time to the Working Party on a Code of Conduct; explains circulation and provenance of documents refs 58-63, all but the last circulated at request of Keith Ives; on the matter of loss or damage, also amendment of regulation 7.2 in light of SAC’s consideration of Refs 61 & 62.